Buying a Mattress Online

 All in all, a much better reason to purchase online vs. in-store.

 In conclusion, the when buying a mattress online vs. purchasing one in a store for the most part centers on value.

 You get much more value for your money when purchasing from a direct-to-home shipment online mattress company compared to in store purchases.

 This does vary by vendor as discussed above, with the cheaper mattresses that are shipped in a box being less comparable to the in store brands.

-However, as mentioned, this is not an issue for higher quality mattresses from companies like Nest Bedding, Brentwood Home, Luxi, and GhostBed who ship in a box, nor from Loom & Leaf, Zenhaven, or WinkBeds who have adopted the in-home delivery model to compete with the bigger mattress brands.
+However, as mentioned, this is not an issue for higher quality mattresses from companies like Nectar, Brentwood Home, Layla, and DreamCloud who ship in a box, nor from Loom and Leaf, Zenhaven, or WinkBeds who have adopted the in-home delivery model to compete with the bigger mattress brands.